matyalatte/tuw/docs/Build-on-Linux.md

 -   bash
 -   Shell scripts in [`./Tuw/shell_scripts`](../shell_scripts)

-> :warning: Clang is not supported.
-> (It might work, but if you find issues, you need to solve them by yourself.)

 ## Install Meson and Ninja

 You can install meson and ninja via apt. (`sudo apt install meson ninja`)